 How to Clean Paint Brushes According to the Experts

 - Keep two sets of paint brushes, one for oil-base products and another for water-base products.
-Purdy's website explained it's much easier to clean the brushes if you not switching between oil and water base products.
+Purdy's website explained it's much easier to clean the brushes if you're not switching between oil and water base products.

 - Remember the confusion earlier about using dish soap?
 Purdy under brush maintenance says “… warm water and mild soap suds are the best cleaning solution for water-base paints.”
 They explain that you want to dip the brush into the soapy water and work the soap through the brush bristles, repeating the process as needed.
 They also recommend finishing with a clear water rinse.